alankrantas/pxt-MAX7219_8x8/README.md

 * CS (LOAD pin) -> any pin you want (default P16)
 * CLK (SCK in SPI) -> default P13

-MISO or MI (default P14) is not used.
+MISO or MI (default P14) is not used, but included anyway for SPI pins are reassigned together.

 Of course, you can reassign these SPI pins in anyway you want; just use the setup block and remember to set the correct number of matrixs.